pihltd/RuleSetExperiment/BasicDoc.md

 # Set Value Rules
+## NOT NEEDED FOR CRDC

-Settings that pply before column-level vaidation.
+Settings that pply before property-level vaidation.
 Not sure this applies if we're using just conditionals
 ## allowed_null_values
 ## thouseands_separator
 ## set_precision

-# Column Rules
+# property Rules
+## NOT NEEDED FOR CRDC

-Same as above, the MDF really defines the column rules
+Same as above, the MDF really defines the property rules
-## column_names
+## property_names
-List of columns that the table must contain.
+List of propertys that the table must contain.
 This is required
-## all_columns_required
+## all_propertys_required
 Boolean (True/False).
 Default False
-## no_extra_columns_allowed
+## no_extra_propertys_allowed
 Boolean.
 Default False
-## check_column_order
+## check_property_order
 Boolean.
 Default False

 # Value Rules
-The various value rules would be used but only in the context of conditional_rules Block Syntax
+For CRDC, the various value rules would be used but only in the context of conditional_rules Block Syntax
-columns:
-  <ColumnName>:
+properties:
+  <propertyName>:
     <ValueRule1>
     <ValueRule2>